Panasonic Lumix L10 Review from a Photographer’s Perspective

 • Does the Lumix L10 have interchangeable lenses?

 No. It is a fixed-lens camera.
-That is part of the appeal if you want simplicity, but a limitation if you need ultra-wide, macro specialty, or telephoto lenses.
+That is part of the appeal if you want simplicity, but a limitation if you need ultra-wide, macro specialty, or telephoto options.

 • Does the Panasonic Lumix L10 shoot video?